Creating content types

 The

-virtualKeyword: Properties must be declared asvirtual.
-This allows the CMS to create a proxy class during runtime to handle database operations efficiently.
+virtualkeyword: Properties must be declared asvirtual.
+This allows the CMS to create a proxy class at runtime to handle database operations efficiently.

 -

-[Display]: Configures the UI label, ordering, and grouping (tabs) in the edit mode. -
+[Display]: Configures the UI label, ordering, and grouping (tabs) in edit mode. -

-[CultureSpecific]: Enables the property to have unique values for different language branches. -
+[CultureSpecific]: Enables the property to hold unique values for different language branches. -

 [Required]: Ensures that editors must provide a value before saving or publishing. -

-[UIHint]: Provides a hint to the CMS about which editor (e.g., textarea, color picker) to render.
+[UIHint]: Provides a hint to the CMS about which editor control to render (e.g., textarea, image picker, color picker).

 Property Type Mapping

-Optimizely CMS 12 supports various .NET types, mapping them to specific CMS property types:
+Optimizely CMS 12 supports various .NET types, mapping them to specific CMS property types and UI controls:

 | .NET Type | CMS Property Type | Typical UI Element |